wildlyinaccurate/plait/docs/basics/GettingStarted.md

 $ npm install --save plait
 ```

-To bundle your application with browserify:
+To bundle your application with Browserify:

 ```
 $ npm install --save-dev babelify babel-preset-es2015